This document describes steps to identify and address critical security vulnerabilities in SD-WAN based on PSIRT advisories dated June 4 and 15, 2026.

 A: Yes.
 TAC requires admin-tech files from all Controllers (vSmart, collected one at a time), all Managers (vManage), and all Validators (vBond) to perform the analysis.

-Q: How does TAC determine if my system has indicators of compromise associated with this advisory?
+Q: How does TAC determine if my system has indicators of compromise associated with these advisories?

 Q: What happens if indicators of compromise are identified?

 A: TAC contacts you with specific guidance.
-Because no software fix is currently available for this advisory, the upgrade alone does not resolve a confirmed compromise.
-TAC’s guidance follows the flow documented in the related TechZone articles for the May 2026 and February 2026 advisories.
+The upgrade alone does not resolve a confirmed compromise.
+TAC’s guidance is based on the flow documented in the related TechZone articles for the May 2026 and February 2026 advisories.

-Q: Are edge routers (Cisco IOS XE) affected by this advisory?
+Q: Are edge routers (Cisco IOS XE) affected by these advisories?

-A: This advisory affects Cisco Catalyst SD-WAN Manager.
-Per the advisory, Cisco has observed limited cases where exploitation of this vulnerability resulted in a configuration change pushed to edge devices; customers are encouraged to verify the configuration of their edge devices.
+A: These advisories primarily affect Cisco Catalyst SD-WAN control components.
+For the privilege escalation advisory (CVE-2026-20245), all control components (vManage, vSmart, vBond) are affected, and Cisco has observed limited cases where exploitation resulted in a configuration change being pushed to edge devices; users are encouraged to verify the configuration of their edge devices.
+For the arbitrary file write advisory (CVE-2026-20262), the vulnerability is confined to the SD-WAN Manager filesystem and does not directly affect edge devices.

 Q: Which deployment types are affected?

-A: Per the advisory, this vulnerability affects all Cisco Catalyst SD-WAN Manager deployment types regardless of device configuration, including On-Prem Deployment, Cisco SD-WAN Cloud-Pro, Cisco SD-WAN Cloud (Cisco Managed), and Cisco SD-WAN for Government (FedRAMP).
+A: Per these advisories, these vulnerabilities affect all Cisco Catalyst SD-WAN deployment types regardless of device configuration, including On-Prem Deployment, Cisco SD-WAN Cloud-Pro, Cisco SD-WAN Cloud (Cisco Managed), and Cisco SD-WAN for Government (FedRAMP).

 Q: I have already upgraded for the May 2026 and February 2026 advisories and no indicators of compromise were identified for those events.
-Am I exposed to this new vulnerability?
+Am I exposed to these new vulnerabilities?

-A: If your control components are running a fixed release for both CVE-2026-20182 and CVE-2026-20127 and no indicators of compromise were identified for those prior events in the admin-tech files reviewed, the known unauthenticated exploitation paths for this new vulnerability are mitigated on those specific devices, based on the files reviewed.
-This does not eliminate exposure where an attacker holds valid netadmin credentials.
+A: If your control components are running a fixed release for both CVE-2026-20182 and CVE-2026-20127 and no indicators of compromise were identified for those prior events in the admin-tech files reviewed, the known unauthenticated exploitation paths for both CVE-2026-20245 and CVE-2026-20262 are mitigated on those specific devices, based on the files reviewed.
+This does not eliminate exposure where an attacker holds valid credentials.
+Cisco recommends you upgrade to a fixed release for these advisories.

 Q: Can I perform the verification myself instead of waiting for TAC?

-A: Customers who cannot share admin-techs may perform the manual verification step described in the Appendix.
+A: Users who cannot share admin-techs can perform the manual verification step described in the Appendix.
 The result is preliminary; document findings and share them with TAC, who performs the official assessment.

 Q: What are the general best practices for hardening my SD-WAN overlay?